TobiasPSP/doneland_sources/Components/Power/Measuring Current/Via Shunt/INA3221/README.md

 <img src="images/ina3221_top_both_t.png" width="70%" height="70%" />

-With the *purple* version, the PCB tracks are better recognizable.
+With the *purple* version, the PCB traces are better recognizable.
 This helps to understand the *breakout board design*, and can more easily identify old PCB versions with their design flaw (see below).

 ### Avoid Old PCB Versions
 The first version of this breakout board had a [serious design flaw](https://forum.arduino.cc/t/ina3221-breakout-board/482236) in which all three *IN+* pins were connected to each other.